sourcegraph/handbook/content/departments/product-engineering/engineering/process/releases/index.md

 ### 3) Wrapping up

-Follow the instruction from post-release in the release tracking issue to wrap up the release.
+Follow the instruction from post-release in the release tracking issue to wrap up the release and schedule the next minor release.

 ## Patch release process